 Dr Muinde read anthropology as an undergraduate at Maseno University in Kenya, and studied both MPhil and PhD in Social Anthropology at the University of Cambridge.
-Her doctoral research explored how cash transfer schemes in a matrilineal and Islamic context in the Kenya South Coast informed women’s economic lives and their narratives of ill health, impacted on gender relations and contributed to kin-making relations.
+Her doctoral research (awarded the Royal Anthropological Institute's Sutasoma Award and The Audrey Richards Prize by the ASAUK (African Studies Association of the UK) explored how cash transfer schemes in a matrilineal and Islamic context in the Kenya South Coast informed women’s economic lives and their narratives of ill health, impacted on gender relations and contributed to kin-making relations.
 Her previous work investigated the history of poverty interventions and the emergence of cash transfer schemes as a new ‘welfare’ intervention in Kenya.
-She is a recipient of the Royal Anthropological Institute's Sutasoma Award for recognition of her research as of outstanding merit and can make significant contribution to anthropology.

-Africa; Kenya; social protection and welfare; medical anthropology; public health; global health; anthropology of the state and citizenship; gender; kinship; and historical anthropology.
+Welfare; medical anthropology; public health; global health; humanitarianism; the state; citizenship; gender; kinship; economic anthropology; historical anthropology; Kenya; East Africa.

 - Royal Anthropological Institute's Sutasoma Award for outstanding PhD research

 - The Audrey Richards Prize by the ASAUK (African Studies Association of the UK) for the best PhD dissertation in African Studies